-Witten index, defined as ${\rm Tr}(-1)^F$, makes know if supersymmetry is spontaneously broken or not for a given model.
-But it is known that supersymmetry can be also broken dynamically and one can think of a mechanism (yet to be implemented if any) a la Nambu-Jona-Lasinio model for chiral symmetry in QCD.
+Witten index, defined as ${\rm Tr}(-1)^F$, determines if supersymmetry is spontaneously broken or not for a given model.
+However, it is also known that supersymmetry can be dynamically broken.
+One could think of a mechanism (yet to be implemented if any) à la Nambu-Jona-Lasinio model for chiral symmetry in QCD.
 In this case, how does Witten index change?
 I think it should reflect the fact that, even if we are not requiring explicitly a selected ground state breaking symmetry, particle masses are lifted and a gap equation is satisfied.

 As usual, good references are welcome.